speedyturkey/porthole/README.md

 * username - The email address you'd like to use.
 * password - The password for that account.
 * host - The smtp server associated with your account (e.g. smtp.gmail.com).
+* send_from - Optional.
+If provided, this will override username in your message's metadata, changing the address the message is sent from.
+This is intended for use with services such as Amazon's Simple Email Service.

 ### Step 3 - Create database tables

 Porthole uses several database tables for report definition and recipient management.
-It is therefore necessary to create these tables before using the package.
+To utilize Porthole's full functionality, it is necessary to create these tables before using the package.
+Note that you can create these tables in a dedicated reporting schema or database if you cannot or do not wish to create tables in the same schema or database as the data you are reporting on.
+Additionally, you can skip this section and use the lighter-weight `BasicReport` class, which does not require these dedicated tables.

 Execute the following: